IntelliTect/Documentation/Myriad/Applications.md

 ### Events
 Similarly to the environment screen, the events list is on the left hand side of the screen.
 It is used to view and edit events that are in this environment.
 At the top of the events section the pending events are displayed, and below those are the past events.
 You can search past events using the search bar provided.
 If you have the permissions you can edit these events or add new ones.
 Click an event to [view it in detail](Events.md).

-In the Pending section you can finish an event preventing its status from impacting the status of the environment.
-In the past events section you can start events and they will start effecting the status of the environment.
+In the 'Pending' section you can finish an event preventing it's status from impacting the status of the environment.
+In the 'Past Events' section you can start events and they will start affecting the status of the environment.
 Learn more about [events](Events.md).

 ---
 ### Details
-The detail section provides details on this particular system.
+The 'Detail' section provides details on this particular system.
 All the basic information is supplied at the top including the application and environment names, the versions, and owners.
 Below the basic information, any plugins enabled for the application are listed.
 In this example there is a plugin configured that tests urls and makes a status indicator next to them in the application screen.
 See more on [Plugins](#Plugins) at the bottom of this page.

 ### Hosts
-Hosts can be seen and edited and is located below the Details pane.
+Hosts can be seen and edited and is located below the 'Details' pane.
 This is a completely optional section that allows users to enter specific information on hosts of the application.
 The name, IP address, computer processing used, and purpose can be changed here.
 It allows all the host information to be easily viewed with all the other application information.
 There can be host-specific plugins that allow more explicit control of the host.

 <img src="Media/Applications-View-Hosts.png" width="400">